 Pick 18 (49ers from Cowboys): Eric Reid – FS, LSU

 Even Cowboys fans who knew little to nothing about Eric Reid questioned why we let him slip away.
-An LSU product and an athletic freak, Reid just looked like the solid safety we were searching for.
-As it turns out, he’s had a pretty solid year for San Francisco.
-It’s possible the ‘Boys were taken by surprise; Mel Kiper even had Wilcox being taken before him.
+An LSU product and athletic freak, Reid just looked like the solid safety we were searching for.
+As it turns out, he’s had a pretty great year for San Francisco.
+It’s possible the ‘Boys were taken by surprise; Mel Kiper even had J.J.
+Wilcox being taken before him.
 Regardless, it just hurts to see your very own pick, spent on a player who fills a need and looks to be solid, sent to another team.

 Pick 23 (Vikings): Sharrif Floyd – DT, Florida

 Floyd was actually graded as the top Defensive Tackle coming into April’s draft.
-A year later, and the jury is still out.
+A year later, the jury is still out.
 The first of three 1st round Minnesota picks, Floyd found himself on a defensive line already solidified by popular veterans.
 That combined with some early injury struggles meant limited playing time going forward.

 Many were surprised when the Cowboys didn’t jump on Floyd with the #18 pick.
 Granted, it was thought that Jay Ratliff would be back, but Jason Hatcher was playing in the last year of his contract and the depth was shallow behind him.
 It’s impossible to say whether or not passing on Floyd was a good move, but the thinking behind it remains curious.